sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 VS Code with Pylance, *or* you could setup an automated job to check every pull request or commit as part of testing. `pyright` already returns an exit code of `0` for no issues, and other values for problems.
-This makes it work great for CI (continous integration) where an exit code of non-zero is almost always considered a failure.
+This makes it work great for CI (continuous integration) where an exit code of non-zero is almost always considered a failure.

 You can pretty easily install the `pyright` tool with `npm`.
 You will need to also install all of your Python requirements as well.

-Github Actions example:
+GitHub Actions example:
 ```yml
 name: Type Checking